 For self-employed persons filing Form B, you may receive a different SMS containing the following text:

 |SMS for SEPs newly selected for No-Filing Service||SMS for SEPs already under No-Filing Service|

 If you are not required by IRAS to file your income tax, you will receive a notice via letter or SMS informing you that you do not need to file income tax for the year.
-If you have additional income to declare other than your auto-included employment income, or wish to make any adjustments to your relief claims due to changes in your personal circumstances, you’ll need to file your income tax via myTax Portal and make the relevant changes.
+You should check the income and tax reliefs that IRAS has prefilled in your tax return and amend any information that is incorrect.
+For example, if you have additional income to declare other than your auto-included employment income/ pre-filled trade/business income, or if you no longer qualify for certain reliefs due to changes in your personal circumstances, you’ll need to make the relevant changes and file your income tax return via myTax Portal .